Our 5G Future

-We are approaching a new chapter in the evolution of high speed wireless networks with the introduction of 5G technology.
-This innovation will dramatically improve the way we communicate with connections at least
+A new chapter in the evolution of high speed wireless networks has arrived with the introduction of 5G technology.
+This innovation is expected to dramatically improve the way we communicate with connections at least